coderrio/Coderr.Server/src/Server/Coderr.Server.ReportAnalyzer.Abstractions/Inbound/Commands/ReadMe.md

-﻿Commands used to trigger the processing.
+﻿Commands used to store inbound error reports for processing.